VlachosGroup/nextorch/README.rst

 NEXTorch is an open-source software package in Python/PyTorch to faciliate experimental design using Bayesian Optimization (BO).

 NEXTorch stands for Next EXperiment toolkit implementation in PyTorch/BoTorch.

-NEXTorch is also a library for learning the theory and implementation of Bayesian Optimization.
+It is also a library for learning the theory and implementation of Bayesian Optimization.

 .. image:: docs/source/logos/nextorch_logo_doc.png